The Best Buttermilk Pancakes

 - 1 tsp. baking soda

-For homemade syrup (Always called it Mr Butterworth's Syrup!):
+For homemade syrup (We always called it Mr Butterworth's Syrup!):

 - 1 t Vanilla

 - To Make the Pancakes

 - Combine half of milk with rest of ingredients in blender (or mixer) and mix until well blended, approximately 1-2 minutes.